Yuppiechef/cqrs-server/doc/intro.md

 > The current relational database is too limiting.
 We're dropping all sorts of interesting data on the ground because we don't have suitable pigeonholes to put it into.

 Any system that has enough interesting interaction happening to it faces this problem.
-The data that we do end up putting into our database tends to all be designed slightly inconsistently.
-Then it's incredibly risky to change down the line because it gets treated as our _[system of record](http://en.wikipedia.org/wiki/System_of_record)_.
+The data that we do end up putting into our database tends to inconsistent design.
+It is then risky to change down the line because it gets treated as our _[system of record](http://en.wikipedia.org/wiki/System_of_record)_.

 To this end, we've been doing research into _Event Sourcing_ (ES).
 This led to _Command/Query Responsibility Segregation_ (CQRS) and touched on the area of _Domain Driven Design_ (DDD).